 But Confederate presents a chance for a productive conversation.
 HBO is both renowned for the creative freedom it gives showrunners and has a successful track record adapting compelling source material for the screen.
 For speculative fiction about slavery, the network doesn’t need two white men to “imagine” a world where the racists won — especially in a news environment saturated with images of white Americans proudly throwing sig heil salutes and waving Confederate flags.

-Kindred, for the unfamiliar, hinges on a time travel plot device that causes its black protagonist, Dana, to be spontaneously sucked backwards through time.
+Kindred, for the unfamiliar, hinges on a time travel plot device that causes its black protagonist, Dana, to be spontaneously sucked backwards through history.
 Each time she disappears from modern day Los Angeles, she rematerializes in antebellum Maryland.
 She soon realizes that she is being summoned by a distant, white, slave-owning ancestor every time he is in mortal danger.

 A moral quandary soon emerges.
 If her white ancestor is killed before he reproduces with one of his black slaves, Dana deduces, her bloodline will be wiped out a century before she is even born.
 But as she comes back to visit time and again, she recognizes two horrifying truths: As he grows older, Dana’s ancestor is getting increasingly vicious toward his slaves.
 And if her family is to survive to the modern era, Dana must be complicit in the rape of one of her black female forebears.